 A developer is working on a game that features characters from the famed fantasy novel, the Lord of the Rings ↗.
 She’s working on a feature that allows users to create avatars that reflect and represent the characters in the novel.
 An avatar is a graphical representation of a user or a user’s character.
 The creation of an avatar is inherently a step-by-step process.
 You start with a skin tone and additional facial features such as hair, eye brows, mustache, eyeglasses each of which has different styles.
 This feature is inspired by the highly customized and inclusive feature of creating an avatar in the Snapchat app, which is also named a Bitmoji and shown below.

 She started working on three characters: Aragorn, Legolas, and Frodo Baggins.
-These characters will be represented by three avatars: Knight, Archer, and Ring Flag Bearer respectively.
+These characters will be represented by three avatars: Knight, Archer, and Flag Bearer respectively.
 These avatars can be customized with different skin tones, hair colors, hair types, body types and a set of facial features.